Blake Shelton Finally Reveals Plans For Miranda Lambert’s Pink Pistol Building He Purchased

 — Blake Shelton (@blakeshelton) January 5, 2017

 News on 6 shared a few more details of Blake Shelton’s plans for Tishomingo.
 When Blake bought the building that the Pink Pistol Boutique was in, Miranda Lambert had already closed it down.
-Blake said that this building will now be a retail and also entertainment venue.
+Blake said that this building will now be a retail and entertainment venue.
 The name Ole Red comes from one of Blake Shelton’s biggest songs that helped to launch his career.

 Shelton said, “It’s amazing to me to see a song that’s been such a big part of my career come to life in the plans for Ole Red.”

 At this time, Blake Shelton seems really excited about his new venture.
 The news just came out, so Blake should be able to share more as they work on the plans and start building.
 Miranda Lambert has not shared her thoughts on what Blake decided to do with her old building and she probably never will.
 She has obviously moved on from her time with Shelton.